Neverblade/DRIVR/README.md

 ## Trying the Demo

-To just run the demo that you saw in the video, setup the Rift and play the EXE file within the "builds" folder, as you would any other Unity game.
+To just run the demo that you saw in the video, setup the Rift and play the EXE file, as you would any other Unity game.
 The controls are as follows:

 * Left/Right Grip Trigger: Hold onto the steering wheel
 * Right Index Trigger: Accelerate